- Master of Science issued by the Graduate School

 If the student does not meet one or more of the above requirements, email both Dr. Lerah Sutton (email@example.com) and Dr. Jason Byrd (firstname.lastname@example.org), as the student may still be eligible for admission.

-Once you’ve taken the exam, the scores take six weeks to get to the Admissions office.
+Once you’ve taken the exam, the scores take 10 to 15 days for the computer-delivered GRE, and 5 weeks for the paper-delievered GRE to get to the Office of Admissions.
 Please take this into account when you schedule your exam (see critical dates and deadlines here).
 Visit the GRE website to sign up to take the GRE.

 Additional master’s degree minimum requirements: for international or non-English speaking applicants only